 Maps and Navigation

 Answer – Guidebooks are the primary means of navigation for the Trail.
 There is a Guidebook for each section of the Trail.
 Guidebooks contain route information as well as local information on history and heritage and other planning considerations.
 You must be a member of the BNT to purchase Guidebooks.

 Answer – Routes marked on commercial maps do not contain sufficient information to navigate the Trail.
 You should obtain Guidebooks for those sections of the Trail you intened travelling.
 Guidebooks contain important local information, directions and details not available on the map.

 Answer – GPS doesn’t have the detailed route information you need to follow the trail.
 Your Guidebook is the primary means of navigation.

 Answer – You should always check your map for correct settings, however for Edition 3 BNT Guidebooks you should set your datum to GDA94, your position format to UTM and your north to grid.

-Answer – An artcile on basic use of a compass is available on our downloads page.
+Answer – An article on basic use of a compass is available here.

 Answer – No. The BNT is not a formed trail and crosses various land tenures.
 If you are considering a distance trek, consider it a challenging activity.
 A challenging activity requires you to have a high level of fitness, above average expertise in your chosen field and a high level of outdoor skills such as navigation, first aid and survival.

 Answer – Many people only ever do short sections or day trips.
 Some people do sections of the Trail as they have time.
 We recommend people determine the amount of time they have available and plan their treck accordingly.
 Ultimately it is your journey.